-In February 2021, the IASB issued amendments to IAS 8, in which it introduces a definition of 'accounting estimates'.
+In February 2022, the IASB issued amendments to IAS 8, in which it introduces a definition of 'accounting estimates'.
 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
 Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.
+The amendments had no material impact on the consolidated financial statements of the Group.